 By-Law 9 – Standing Committees

-Engineering Society Committee on Inclusivity
+Engineering Society Committee on Equity

 The Committee shall examine issues of inclusivity and equity associated with the policies, procedures and events of the Engineering Society.
 These include, but are not limited to gender issues, harassment, discrimination, exclusive practices, and practices that are not in the best interests of the spirit of the Engineering Society.

-The Committee on Inclusivity shall consist of
+The Committee on Equity shall consist of:

 President (ex-officio)